Infiniti QX60 Review

 If you can do without the third-row seats but are drawn to the QX60's comfortable ride, the Lexus RX 350 might fit the bill, as reviewers say it has one of the softest rides in the segment.
 They also like its high-quality interior and comfortable seats.

 Details: 2014 Infiniti QX60

 The 2014 Infiniti QX60 seats seven and has standard front-wheel drive.
 All-wheel drive is optional.
 A 3.5-liter V6 engine and CVT are standard.
 The QX60 comes in one trim, but offers multiple option packages that add available interior and technology features.
-The QX60 Hybrid is reviewed separately.
+A hybrid model is also available: the QX60 Hybrid.
 Infiniti renamed nearly all its vehicles for 2014.
 Aside from its name, the QX60 is nearly identical to the 2013 JX35, which was introduced as an all-new model last year.
 As a result, this overview uses applicable research and reviews from 2013 and 2014.